 “This is unique and special program with rare and privileged access, that sets out to right a wrong perpetrated by early archeologists who refused to see or acknowledge the contributions of the black pharaohs to the glory of ancient Egypt,” said Neil Laird, Executive Producer, Science Channel.

-The specials follows the research teams as they unearth a lost fortified city, open newly discovered pyramids, and extract DNA from the ancient dead, to show how this African culture, home to fabulous wealth, monumental architecture, and a rich culture, all led by a black dynasty, should now be given its place alongside the great revered ancient civilizations.
+The special follows the research teams as they unearth a lost fortified city, open newly discovered pyramids, and extract DNA from the ancient dead, to show how this African culture, home to fabulous wealth, monumental architecture, and a rich culture, all led by a black dynasty, should now be given its place alongside the great revered ancient civilizations.

-Check out Lost Kingdom of the Black Pharaohs on the Science Channel December 1 at 8 pm.
+Check out Lost Kingdom of the Black Pharaohs on the Science Channel on December 1 at 8 pm.